vyadh/teamcity-deployment-dashboard/README.md

 dashboard.
 5. Refresh Interval: Enables a background-poll of deployments to allow showing on unattended build screens.
+6. Build Scanning (Multi-Environment Build Configurations): This option activates a deeper search of the build history.
+Enable if deploying to multiple environments from the same build configuration.

 Projects inherit parent configuration unless overridden at a lower level.
 If all projects in a TeamCity instance are the same, the configuration only needs to be set in the root project.